HomePage Path

 Tower of London is located in the city centre, on the north bank of the River Thames, by Tower Bridge.

-The site is a Royal Palace and is open, March to October Tuesday to Saturday 09:00-5:30pm Sunday and Monday 10:00-5:30pm, November to February Tuesday to Saturday 09:00-4:30pm Sunday and Monday 10:00-4:30pm.
-Last admissions are 5:00pm in the summer and 4:00pm in the winter.
+The site is a Royal Palace and is open daily, March to October Tuesday to Saturday 09:00-5:30pm Sunday and Monday 10:00-5:30pm, November to February Tuesday to Saturday 09:00-4:30pm Sunday and Monday 10:00-4:30pm.

 There are car parks nearby and the London Underground Circle/District Lines to Tower Hill Station.